paulstothard/helpful_commands/README.md

 find "${input_dir}" -name "*.fq.gz" -print0 | xargs -0 -n 1 -P "${num_processes}" -I {} bash -c 'process_file "$@"' _ {}
 ```

-The above reads compressed FASTQ files from an input directory and uses the `filtlong` tool to filter reads based on sequence length.
+The above processes compressed FASTQ files from an input directory.

-The output generated for each input file is compressed using `bgzip` and written to a separate file.
+The `filtlong` output generated for each input file is compressed using `bgzip` and written to a separate file.
 The script creates an output directory structure to match the input directory structure.
 For example, if the input file is `fastq-input/sample1/sample1.fq.gz`, the output file will be written to `filtlong-output/sample1/sample1.fq.gz`.

 For every file processed, a unique log file is created within the output directory.